 Results: Before/after pictures and x-rays tell the story best!
 Photos/x-rays should be over the long-term to indicate if results are lasting.
 The results should be from the same practitioner you are considering entrusting.

 X-ray Protocols: Are x-rays taken on-site or independently?
 How often is x-ray recommended?
-X-rays should never be taken immediately after scoliosis exercise (this is a common practice at Clear facilities) or immediately after taking off a brace.
-This will not provide a true representation of the spine.
+Are x-rays taken 24 hours or more out of brace?
+For an accurate assessment of Cobb angle X-rays should never be taken immediately after scoliosis exercise (common practice at Clear facilities) This will not provide a true representation of the spine.

 Treatment Premise: Are the treatment techniques specific to an individual’s spinal configuration?
 Is the methodology active or passive?
 Is the treatment premise logical?
 Will the patient acquire skills to manage their scoliosis independently or will they need to rely on the therapist or specific equipment?